-Just like digital photography, there is so much information out there that you have to know to really understand how to get the most out of this medium.
-So I’m going to keep this one brief and give new film photographers the best head start possible.
+Just like digital photography, there is so much information that you have to know to really understand how to get the most out of this medium.
+So I’m going to keep this one brief and on point to give new film photographers the best head start possible.
 Shooting film over the last 3 years has completely changed my photography.

 1. Look for a camera in your parents’ or grandparents’ house

-The best thing you can do is start with a 35mm camera, because they’re the most accessible.
-They’re small, lightweight, cheaper to buy, sharp as heck, and give you 36 exposures on a roll instead of 12.
+The best thing you can do is to make your first film camera a 35mm camera because they are the most accessible.
+35mm film cameras are small, lightweight, cheaper, sharp as heck, and give you up to 36 exposures on a roll.

 But my favorite camera to use over the last year has been the Ilford Sprite 35-II.
-It’s a simple disposable camera that was made to be reusable, meaning it doesn’t take the sharpest images.
+It is a simple, fixed focal length disposable camera that was made to be reusable, meaning it doesn’t take the sharpest images.
 But it is simple to use, gets the right exposure every time, and is so fun to use that it captures more smiles and life than any other camera in my collection can.
 Read my full review on the Sprite 35-II here.

 2. Buy the cheapest roll of film you can find

 When you get your camera, the first thing you have to do is test it with a single roll of film.
-My advice is to purchase the cheapest roll of film that you can, and drop it off at a lab on the same day.
+My advice is to purchase the cheapest roll of film, shoot it, and drop it off at a lab on the same day.
 Even if that means shooting it in the parking lot in front of the camera store.

-The C41 process is standardized across films, meaning any lab can process it.
-But B&W may require them to process by hand, or to tune their machines to the needs of each individual film.
-Because of the extra time and effort needed, B&W film usually costs more to buy and develop professionally — although it can be much cheaper if you have a home developing setup.
+The C41 process is standardized across films, meaning any lab can develop it.
+But the lab may need to process B&W film by hand or adjust their processing machines to the needs of each individual film.
+Because of the extra time and effort needed, B&W film usually costs more to buy and develop professionally — although it can be much cheaper if you have a home-developing setup.

 3. Download a light meter app on your phone